On graded presentations of Hecke algebras and their generalizations: Type WF

 Finally, we consider these two complications jointly.
-As mentioned before, these are unlikely to be familiar algebras for the reader, but these results will ultimately be useful in understanding category $\cO$ of rational Cherednik algebras in \cite{WebRou}. \begin{definition} A {\bf type WF Hecke diagram} is a type W Hecke diagram with vertical red lines inserted at $x=\vartheta_i$.
+As mentioned before, these are unlikely to be familiar algebras for the reader, but these results will ultimately be useful in understanding category $\cO$ of rational Cherednik algebras in \cite{WebRou}. \begin{definition} A rank $n$ {\bf type WF Hecke diagram} is a type W Hecke diagram with vertical red lines inserted at $x=\vartheta_i$.
 The diagram must avoid tangencies and triple points between any combination of these strands, green strands and ghosts, and only allow isotopies that preserve these conditions.
+An example of a rank 5 type WF diagram with $g<0$ is given below: